bitcoinops/bitcoinops.github.io/_posts/en/newsletters/2024-12-20-newsletter.md

 tools and insights from the design of cluster mempool may allow [improving fee estimation in Bitcoin Core][news283 fees].
-Today, Bitcoin Core implements ancestor feerate mining as an incentive compatible way to support [CPFP fee bumping][topic cpfp], but fee estimation operates on individual transactions, so CPFP fee bumps aren't considered.
-Cluster mempool divides groups of transactions into chunks that can be tracked together in the mempool and then potentially located within mined blocks, allowing improved fee estimation (especially if there is increased use of CPFP-related technology like [package relay][topic package relay], [P2A][topic ephemeral anchors], and [exogenous fee sourcing][topic fee sourcing].
+Today, Bitcoin Core implements ancestor feerate mining as an incentive compatible way to support [CPFP fee-bumping][topic cpfp], but fee estimation operates on individual transactions, so CPFP fee bumps aren't considered.
+Cluster mempool divides groups of transactions into chunks that can be tracked together in the mempool and then potentially located within mined blocks, allowing improved fee estimation (especially if there is an increased use of CPFP-related technology like [package relay][topic package relay], [P2A][topic ephemeral anchors], and [exogenous fee sourcing][topic fee sourcing].

 As the cluster mempool project matured, multiple explanations and overviews were made by its architects.
-Suhas Daftuar an [overview][news285 cluster] in January, which revealed one of the challenges of the proposal: its incompatibility with the existing [CPFP carve-out][topic cpfp carve out] policy.
-A solution to the dilemma would be for existing users of carve out to opt in to [TRUC transactions][topic v3 transaction relay], which provides an improved feature set.
+Suhas Daftuar gave an [overview][news285 cluster] in January, which revealed one of the challenges of the proposal: its incompatibility with the existing [CPFP carve-out][topic cpfp carve out] policy.
+A solution to the dilemma would be for existing users of carve-out to opt in to [TRUC transactions][topic v3 transaction relay], which provides an improved feature set.
 Another [detailed description][news312 cluster] of cluster mempool was posted in July by Pieter Wuille.
 It described fundamental